Severe Convective Storms & Home Insurance: What Homeowners Need to Know

 Why Severe Convective Storms Are Now the #1 Insurance Peril

-To put that in perspective: this marks the third consecutive year that U.S. SCS losses exceeded $45 billion.
-What was once considered an anomalous year is now the expected baseline for the insurance industry.
+The losses are stacking year after year.
+Urban expansion in hail-prone regions of the U.S. is cited as a key driver, and what was once considered an anomalous year is now the expected baseline for the insurance industry.

 How SCS Outpaced Hurricanes